 Where Does the Food Come from?

-Through Feeding America’s national contracts with grocery store chains, HFB became eligible to pick up surplus food from Flowers Bakery, Save-A-Lot, Wal-Mart, Publix, and Winn-Dixie stores throughout Highlands County.
+Through Feeding America’s national contracts with grocery store chains, HFB became eligible to pick up surplus food from Aldi, Flowers Bakery, Publix, Save-A-Lot, Wal-Mart, and Winn-Dixie stores throughout Highlands County.
 Food drives are held by adult groups as well as school children.
 Grants also provide limited funding of food purchases that supplement food distributions; and some local growers are participating.

 How do we accomplish our mission?